How to Setup and Use Google Postmaster Tool

 2. The below image shows how you can add your record to a GoDaddy domain name.
 It will be similar for other domain name providers as well.

-1. You’ve to verify the ownership after you’re done adding the record.
+3.png 7.
+You’ve to verify the ownership after you’re done adding the record.
 You can do this by clicking “Verify” in the popup, which will show you a success message.

 Success message

-1. Once you’re done adding and verifying the domain, wait for some time until Postmaster collects your associated data.
+1. Once you’re done adding and verifying the domain, wait for some time until the Postmaster collects your associated data.
 Once it’s done with that, you can explore the tools it offers and measure your email campaigns.

 🗒️ Note: You have set up the tool.
 But you might have this question - Why do I not see any data on the Postmaster tools?
 Here's the answer to it.